-Nathan A. Beaver is a partner and food and drug lawyer with Foley & Lardner LLP, where his practice focuses on the representation of manufacturers whose products and activities are regulated by the Food and Drug Administration (FDA), Drug Enforcement Administration (DEA), and the Federal Trade Commission (FTC).
-He advises clients on regulatory issues affecting prescription and over-the-counter drug products (including animal drugs), medical devices, dietary supplements, cosmetics, and foods with special emphasis on the strategic considerations involving the approval process and patent and exclusivity issues related to the Hatch-Waxman Act.
-Nate is a member of the firm’s Government Solutions and FDA Practices, and the Food & Beverage and Life Sciences Industry Teams.
-He is also co-chair of the Food & Beverage Industry Team.
+Nathan A. Beaver is a partner and food and drug lawyer with Foley & Lardner LLP, where his practice focuses on the representation of manufacturers whose products and activities are regulated by the Food and Drug Administration (FDA), Drug Enforcement Administration (DEA), U.S. Department of Agriculture (USDA) and the Federal Trade Commission (FTC).
+He advises clients on regulatory issues affecting prescription and over-the-counter drug products (including animal drugs), medical devices, dietary supplements, cosmetics, and foods.
+Nate is a member of the firm’s Government Solutions and FDA Practices, and the Co-Chair of the Food & Beverage Industry Team.
+He is also a member of the Cannabis and Life Science Industry Teams.

 Nate also has significant experience in FDA compliance and enforcement issues including 483s, Warning Letters and Consent Decrees.